HarwinBorger/CSS-Patterns/README.md

 This document uses methologies such as BEM, OOCSS, ITCSS and personal notes which help you becoming a better front-end developer.

 ## The problems to solve
 There is a big list with issues to overcome when you work with unstructured and plain CSS.
-The biggest problems to solve are:
+They can be brought back in two groups:

 - Writing errorless and efficient code
 - Working with multiple people / teams on the same CSS / SASS codebase